loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report1.md

 - Nate: Run all nvidia examples to catch-up with Loi to start next steps.
 - Nate: Begin coding out object and color detection models for use in starting, stopping and speed control.
 - Eric: implement sample route operation.
+- Yikun: Finish test tutorials, construct the road prototype for test drive, and research on vision modules.

 4. What percentage of the project is done at the time of you submitting this report? ___10_______%